rduplain/memo/startups-for-people-with-problems.md

 People spend weeks, months, and even years on a business model which would fail this simple cocktail-napkin test.

+(Why 10%?
+It's a simple number to characterize your intended market.
+Note that products intending to _cross the chasm_ to mainstream usage will take more than 10% adoption.)

 ## #2: Make sure it is a business that you want to run.